NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Juvenile Flight.md

 You gain a fly Speed equal to your land Speed while your wings are unfurled.

-If you have [[Feats/Fledgling Flight|Fledgling Flight]], you gain a +10-foot status bonus to your fly Speed with Juvenile Flight.
+If you have [[Fledgling Flight|Fledgling Flight]], you gain a +10-foot status bonus to your fly Speed with Juvenile Flight.
 As normal, since your fly Speed is derived from your land Speed, this status bonus isn't cumulative with a status bonus to your land Speed, if you have one.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*